ashish-kamboj/Data-Science/Sales and Demand Forecasting/README.md

     - Performed ADF and KPSS tests for checking white nois

 ## Model evaluation:
-1. Forecasted the sales and quantity for the next 6 months using the above build models using MAPE.
+1. Forecasted the sales and quantity for the next 6 months using the above build models using **MAPE**.